Dolphins will be ready to face either Colts quarterback

 Flores has faced the same scenario — seven times this season.

-But Flores knows it will be a tough task against two quarterbacks he respects.
+But Flores knows it will be a tough task against a quarterback who earned his respect backing up Tom Brady.

-“I was very impressed with Jacoby and I’m not surprised at all that he’s playing the way he is,” Flores said before turning his attention to Hoyer.
-“He is as smart as they come at the quarterback position.”
+“He is as smart as they come at the quarterback position,” Flores said.
+“He understands defense, has been in a few different systems and understands different ways to protect, to schematically put together different concepts.
+He and I would go back and forth, talk about defense, talk about offense, talk about protections, talk about route concepts - another impressive guy.”

 WELCOME TO THE CLUB